orxfun/orx-imp-vec/README.md

 `ImpVec` provides further abilities to build cyclic references as well which requires only slightly more care. **orx-pinned-vec** crate defines a general purpose `SelfRefVecItem` trait which is able to define all practical relations among elements of the vector.
 All methods have default do-nothing implementations; therefore, only the relevant methods need to be implemented. `ImpVec` provides corresponding methods for conveniently and safely managing the relations among elements.

+As you may see in the following example, the methods which are required to be implemented are nothing but the relevant getters and setters.

 #### C.2.a.
 Cyclic reference example

 Consider for instance a circle of people holding hands.
 We can define the complete circle by defining the person to the right of each person.
 Say our circle starts with: `a -> b -> c -> d -> a -> ...`.
 Note that we have a cyclic relation and we cannot build this only with the `push_get_ref` method.
 Further assume that people are switching places and we want to be able to update the relations.
 For the example, there will be a single such move where `b` and `c` will switch places leading to the new circle `a -> c -> b -> d -> a -> ...`.